UAE: This expat family has been calling the Emirates home since 1948

 During that period, people didn’t possess any individual passport, “Instead, my name was included in my mother’s passport,” added the Indian expat.

-He was even enrolled in the inaugural school established by the veteran educators, the famous Varkey family in Bastakia.
+He was even enrolled in the inaugural school established by the veteran educators, the famous Varkey family in Bastakiya.

 “I was among the first few students at their school.
 It was Madam Varkey who taught me,” said Suresh.